Bristol Education Research Group

 A further area of interest is the new curriculum for PSHE lessons, and some of the materials produced for use by pupils in schools, bearing in mind there is no longer a parental right to remove a child from these lessons.

-We have contacted all the Bristol secondary schools, as well as people in Bristol City Council, and we would welcome contact from parents of children attending these schools who have a right to information about their child’s education.
+We have contacted all the Bristol secondary schools, as well as people in Bristol City Council, and we welcome contact from parents of children attending these schools who have a right to information about their child’s education.

 Latest from the Blog